-Thrilled to share our first reader feature!
-Kari Villa-Rivera of Studio4 Photography so sweetly went out of her way to send me some photos and a little note about how she has been practicing documentary photography daily since reading some of our products.
-Seeing her photos made me feel so much pride and joy in Fearless and Framed and what we are doing here.
+Thrilled to share our first ever reader story!
+Kari Phelan so sweetly went out of her way to send in photos + a little note about how she’s been practicing documentary photography daily since reading some of our products.
+Seeing her photos made me feel so much pride and joy in F&F and what we’re doing here.
 Why?
 Because in her photos, I see Kari’s world.

-If you wait to pull out your camera when life is perfect, you will miss out on documenting so much of your biggest treasures.
+If you wait to pull out your camera when life is perfect, you’ll miss out on documenting your biggest treasures.
 I’m not saying have your camera out 24/7.
-It is important to be present and live too.
+It’s important to be present and live too.
 I’m saying, don’t neglect to pull it out because of x, y, & z.
-Kari pulled out her camera and dared to take photos during chaos.
+Kari pulled out her camera and made photos during chaos.
 She created art out of the chaos.

 Here’s what Kari had to say about her photos:

 As I took the photos, I noticed how calm and content my children are in the mess.
 They’re quite opposites in personality – she is an independent, problem-solving observer while he is a boisterous, lively performer.
-For me, these photographs freeze this time of hustle in our lives and help me remember the little things, like how she throws her head back when she laughs and the wispy long hairs stretching out behind his ears, calling for his first haircut.
-And how they remained so seemingly calm in the middle of our madness.
+For me, these photographs freeze this time of hustle in our lives and help me remember the little things, like how she throws her head back when she laughs and the wispy long hairs stretching out behind his ears, calling for his first haircut, and how they remained so seemingly calm in the middle of our madness.

 My first focus is always the light – it’s strength, distance, and direction.
 Move around, see how you can use the light to create completely different scenes and evoke different emotional responses.
 Find the light you love, and develop the style that speaks to you.
 (I’ve learned that I’m a lover of dark shadows and contrast.)